-- Mr. Weinstein has served on numerous plaintiffs’ committees in prosecuting large property damage actions, subrogation and otherwise, arising from water main breaks in New York City.
-He has been involved in such losses for over 20 years.
+- Mr. Weinstein served on numerous plaintiffs’ committees in prosecuting large property damage actions, subrogation and otherwise, arising from water main breaks in New York City.
 He served as the Chairman of a Plaintiff’s Committee that recovered over $15 Million as a result of a water main break in 1998.
 Mr. Weinstein’s efforts lead to the settlement of all of the cases.

 Related Legal Alerts

 - June 27, 2014 Superstorm Sandy Coverage Bulletin

 - October 27, 2017 Seth Weinstein Talks Mediation in CLM Magazine Article